 What Does Chaga Tea Taste Like?

-A lot of folks may assume incorrectly that since chaga is such a dark, and durable fungus, that it’s tea would taste quite strong, bitter, and unpleasent as many natural herbal remedies can be.
-This is incorrect though, and a good quality chaga tea is actually quite mild, slightly sweet, and even somewhat fruity in flavor.
+A lot of folks may assume incorrectly that since chaga is such a dark, and durable fungus, that it's tea would taste quite strong, bitter, and unpleasant as many natural herbal remedies can be.
+This is incorrect though, and a good quality chaga tea is actually quite mild, slightly sweet, and even somewhat fruity in flavour.

 If your chaga tea tastes very bitter, 'dirty' or just plain gross, it is most likely contaminated with mold, of poor quality and should not be further consumed.